Laurentian Environmental Center

-Laurentian Environmental Learning Center (LEC) is an outdoors camp area that is located in Britt, Minnesota, United States, on Arrowhead Lake in the Superior National Forest.
-LEC is an educational camp where schools, and other organizations go to learn about the outdoors.
+Laurentian Environmental Learning Center (LEC) is an educational outdoors camp area located in Arrowhead Lake in Britt, Minnesota, in the Superior National Forest.

+Schools and other organizations go to LEC to learn about the outdoors.
 It is equipped with activities that enhances recreation skills.
 The activities provided are also hands on and discovery oriented.
 The center is well known for their wind energy curriculum.
 This curriculum is the created by the teamwork of Laurentian Environmental Staff, Minnesota Department of Commerce, Great River Energy and Minnesota Power.
 It is owned and operated by Mounds View Public Schools.
-It is accredited by The Commission on International and Trans-Regional Accreditation.
+It is accredited by The Commission on International and Trans-Regional Accreditation (CITA).

 Facilities

 At LEC there are 160 beds for large and small groups.
 There are also five large classroom halls, a main lodge, and a dining center.